Requirements & Procedures

 (211-412; 162; 261; 361-462 tracks) - 10 minutes

-The Music Office periodically emails applied lesson students with collaborative pianist request information and deadlines.
-Students are required to turn in piano scores for their jury to the Music Office, and either a contracted pianist or a keyboard student will be assigned.
+The Music Office periodically emails applied lesson students with accompanist request information and deadlines.
+Students are required to turn in piano accompaniments to their jury to the Music Office, and either a contracted accompanist or a keyboard student will be assigned for jury accompaniment.
 You are entitled to two rehearsals in preparation of your jury.
-At least three weeks before your final jury performance, you should contact your assigned collaborative pianist in order to schedule a practice time.
+At least three weeks before your final jury performance, you should contact your assigned accompanist in order to schedule a practice time.
 Contact the Music Office with additional questions.
-See the Guide to an Effective Collaboration with a Pianist for more information.

 Concert formal wear is not necessary, but attire appropriate for a job interview is a good guideline.
 Check with your instructor if you have questions.